Axyriah/sw/README.md

 # sw

-WM-agnostic window swalling tool using xcb.
+Automatic window hiding daemon/supervisor for X11.
+It works by listening to X11 remap and destroy events and comparing the PID of parent windows to decide if a window should be hidden or not until the child window is destroyed.

 ## Dependencies

 -   libxcb
--   libxcb-res (only if you are running Linux)
--   make
--   cc or any other compiler/linker
+-   make, cc or any other compiler/linker

+**You also need libxcb-res on Linux**

 ## Installation